 Juvenile delinquency is a complex phenomenon that is difficult to define, measure, explain, and prevent.
-One reason for this challenging nature is because juvenile delinquency shares a relationship with many other social institutions, including families, schools, media, law enforcement agencies, and juvenile and adult courts.
+One reason for this challenging nature is because juvenile delinquency shares a relationship with social institutions such as families, schools, media, law enforcement agencies, and juvenile and adult courts.
 Perhaps the biggest mistake anyone can make is to think that juvenile delinquency exists in a vacuum, stands alone, and has no connection to other parts of society.
-Because of its complexity, many theories of delinquency have evolved that place the blame on targets ranging from a child's embryonic development to dysfunctional families, dilapidated schools, poverty, peer relations, self-control, or any combination of these and other factors.1
+Because of its complexity, many theories of delinquency have evolved that place the blame on targets ranging from a child's embryonic development to dysfunctional families, dilapidated schools, abject poverty, peer relations, low self-control, or any combination of these and other factors.

-The delinquency of children is often a sign of countless and usually unknown problems they face, which are interrelated in unknown ways.
-In recent years, juveniles in the United States have committed many serious crimes that have affected how people think about crime, its causes, and its solutions.
-In 2007, law enforcement agencies in this country arrested more than 1.6 million juveniles, or persons younger than age 18.
-Juveniles accounted for 16 percent of all violent crime arrests and 26 percent of all property crime arrests in the United States in 2007.
-The substantial growth in juvenile violent crime arrests that began in the late 1980s and peaked in 1994 was followed by 10 consecutive years of decline.
-Between 1994 and 2004, the juvenile arrest rate for serious violent crime fell 49 percent, reaching its lowest level since the late 1980s.
-In 2005, however, this long-term downward trend was broken when serious violent crime increased by 2 percent, followed by a 4 percent increase in 2006.
-The rates then dropped again in 2007, when arrests of juveniles for serious violent crime decreased by 3 percent.
+The delinquency of children is often a sign of countless and usually unknown problems they face, which are interrelated in complex and multifaceted ways.
+In recent years, juveniles have committed many serious crimes that have affected how people think about crime, its causes, and its solutions.
+The most recent data show that U.S. law enforcement agencies arrested more than 804,000 juveniles or persons younger than age 18.
+Juveniles accounted for nearly 11% of all violent crime arrests and 15% of all property crime arrests in the United States in 2014.
+The substantial growth in juvenile violent crime arrests that began in the late 1980s and peaked in 1993-1994 has been followed by an unprecedented decline in youth violence.
+In the decade after the peak of juvenile crime, juvenile arrests for serious violent crime fell 49%, reaching its lowest level since the late 1980s.
+In the decade between 2001 and 2010, the number of juveniles who were arrested declined by nearly 24%.
+In the decade between 2005 and 2014, the juvenile arrests for violent crime declined 43% and juvenile arrests for property crime fell 46%.
+In addition, between 2005 and 2014, juvenile murders dropped 45%, juvenile rapes declined 16%, juvenile robberies dropped 34%, and juvenile aggravated assaults dropped 49%.2